Daniel Kash

 Daniel Joshua Kash (born April 25, 1959) is a Canadian actor and film director.

-Life and career
+He is known for his appearances in films such as Aliens, The Hunt for the BTK Killer, and The Path to 9/11, and in television series such as Law & Order, Orphan Black, and The Expanse.

+Early life

 Kash was born in Montreal, Quebec, the son of Canadian opera singer Maureen Forrester and Toronto-born violinist and conductor Eugene Kash (May 1, 1912 – March 6, 2004).
 He is the brother of actress Linda Kash.
 His father's family was Jewish, while his mother converted to Judaism.

 He studied acting at the Drama Centre in London, UK, and has appeared in both film and television.
 His first film role was Private Spunkmeyer in Aliens (1986).
-He has also directed three short films: Germgirl, Flip Phone and For Lease (released in 2007).

-Credits
+Career

 Kash has appeared in the films Life with Judy Garland: Me and My Shadows, Camp Rock 2: The Final Jam (as Axel Turner), The Hunt for the BTK Killer, Crown Heights, True Confections, Gross Misconduct, Mr. Rock 'n' Roll: The Alan Freed Story, The Path to 9/11, Solo, The Last Days of Patton, Mama and Easy Land.

 He has appeared in the TV series Nikita, The Event, The Line, A Taste of Shakespeare, Relic Hunter, Goosebumps, Due South, Law & Order, RoboCop: The Series, Street Legal, The Hitchhiker, Forever Knight, Lifetime's MISSING, Angela's Eyes, Hannibal and Orphan Black.
 He also had recurring roles on the FX TV series The Strain (as Everett Barnes), on the Syfy series The Expanse as the villain Dresden, and Bitten as the Alpha Werewolf for the Russian pack, and a main role in Bad Blood as Enzo Cosoleto.

-Kash was also featured in Ubisoft's 2014 video game Watch Dogs as main antagonist Damien Brenks.
-He also voiced Orion in the 2014 Video game "Thief" as Orion, the main villain.
+Kash was featured in Ubisoft's 2014 video game Watch Dogs as main antagonist Damien Brenks.
+He is also in the 2014 video game Thief as Orion, the main character.

+He directed three short films: Germgirl, Flip Phone and For Lease (2007).